Radiography Admissions Steps and Materials

 Elgin Community College's advanced imaging programs in Magnetic Resonance, Computed Tomography and Mammography provide accessible and relevant education in accordance with the highest professional standards.
-The Programs, in partnership with their clinical affiliates, will provide the healthcare community with competent advanced imaging technologists that provide high quality images and excellent patient care.
+The Programs, in partnership with their clinical affiliates, will provide the healthcare community with competent advanced imaging technologists that provide high-quality images and excellent patient care.

 Candidates for the Mammography Program must be ARRT-registered in radiography and a graduate of a JRCERT-accredited imaging program.
 Candidates for CT and MR Programs must be ARRT-registered in radiography or radiation therapy and a graduate of a JRCERT-accredited imaging program; or ARRT or NMTCB-registered in nuclear medicine technology and a graduate of a JRCNMT-accredited nuclear medicine technology program; or ARRT or ARDMS-registered in sonography and a graduate of a JRCDMS-accredited sonography program.
 In addition, candidates for the MR program must possess the minimum of an associate’s degree.

-- Apply with ECC
+- Apply with ECC - how to apply

-- Submit documentation of current certification*
+- Submit documentation of current certification*.

-- For applicants to the MR and mammography programs, complete Magnetic Resonance Environment Screening Form - PDF and submit with other admission documents
+- For applicants to the MR and mammography programs, complete Magnetic Resonance Environment Screening Form - PDF and submit with other admission documents.

 The advanced imaging certificate programs are limited-enrollment programs.
 Applicants will be accepted into a program on a first-come-first-served basis according to time and date the complete Health Professions application (including documentation as listed in #3 & 4 above) is received.
-Applicants should indicate preference of full-time or part-time status on the application.
+Applicants should indicate a preference of full-time or part-time status on the application.
 Priority will be given to full-time students for clinical placement.